PedroRocha9/CM/Preliminar-Demo/README.md

         - ACL for QoS (prioritize IP, specific VLANs, types of packets (p. ex., VoIP vs. ICMP), ...)
         - ACL for blocking P2P File Sharing (for example)

-5. We've done something with ONOS!
+5. We've done something with ONOS! <br>

 ### Learned

-1. Some tutorial feedback (refer to cm.txt with notes) Also, waiting for feeback in OVS discussion mailing list
+1. Some tutorial feedback (refer to cm.txt with notes) <br>
+    Also, waiting for feeback in OVS discussion mailing list

-2. Faucet commands to hot-reload .yaml configurations.
+2. Faucet commands to hot-reload .yaml configurations. <br>

-3. Debugging with Mininet (xterm to open a console (where we can use TCPdump), wireshark to capture packets, ifconfig, ...).
+3. Debugging with Mininet (xterm to open a console (where we can use TCPdump), wireshark to capture packets, ifconfig, ...). <br>

 ### To Do

-1. GNS3 fix what is done
+1. GNS3 fix what is done <br>
     Implement a minimal SDN setup in GNS3.<br>
     **Note**: <br> Switches aren't working with the controller, connection to virbr0 (virtual bridge) seems fuzzy